aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/abstracttextloadoptions/_index.md

 ### getInterruptMonitor() {#getInterruptMonitor--}

+<b>@deprecated.</b> Please use the 'interruptMonitor' property instead.
 Gets and sets the interrupt monitor.

 ```javascript
 getInterruptMonitor() : AbstractInterruptMonitor;